Sharvil-Turbadkar/Astro-Analytica/README.md

 Future Goals :
-We will be offering our product to customers for a freemium service Freemium model in which some of the advanced services will be paid ​No consultation necessary
+We will be offering our product to customers for a freemium service Freemium model in which some of the advanced services will be paid

-​Data will be refreshed weekly
+1)No consultation necessary

-​Features Includes:
+2)Data will be refreshed weekly

-​Analytics dashboard
+3)Features Includes:

-​Sentiment analysis by twitter handle
+4)Analytics dashboard

-Positive and negative word clouds
+5)Sentiment analysis by twitter handle

-​The ratio of positive to negative sentiments
+6)Positive and negative word clouds

-Great no-cost data entry
+7)The ratio of positive to negative sentiments
 Future Scope
 After one month users will avail all services being provided with real-time data and analytics being tailor-made for this purpose
 Consultation is required  for
-​Real-time dashboards
+1)Real-time dashboards

-​Services include:
+2)Services include:

-​Customized interface
+3)Customized interface

-​API available for data integration​
+4)API available for data integration​

-​Access to historical data
+5)Access to historical data

-​SSO integration
+6)SSO integration